infinyon/labs-redis-sink-connector/README.md

-# WIP fluvio to RedisJSON connector
+# Experimenta fluvio to Redis connector

 The connector dump records (assumed JSON, see fluvio smart modules) from fluvio topics into Redis JSON